Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier

 Figure~\ref{fig:diagrams}(b,c) shows the diagrams corresponding to the chosen self-energy approximations.
 In the following, we briefly summarize the underlying approximations and their implications in terms of quasiparticle renormalizations and scattering.
 In particular, all the collision integrals in Eqs.~\eqref{eq:elel_collision_int},~\eqref{eq:elph_collision_int},~\eqref{eq:phel_collision_int}, and~\eqref{eq:phph_collision_int} correspond to semiclassical scattering processes, analogous to those found in transport theory~\cite{Ziman2001}, and can be obtained by means of Fermi’s golden rule.

 We first focus on the electron self-energy shown in Fig.~\ref{fig:diagrams}(b).
-The first, third, fourth, and fifth diagrams represent the Hartree plus electron–electron contributions, expressed in terms of the time-dependent statically screened Coulomb interaction $W_s$.
+The first, third, fourth, and fifth diagrams represent the Hartree plus electron-electron contributions, expressed in terms of the time-dependent statically screened Coulomb interaction $W_s$.
 The first and third diagrams correspond to the time-dependent Hartree and COHSEX~\cite{Hedin1965}.
-While they do not contribute to the collision integrals, they are responsible for the many-body renormalization of the electronic energies and Rabi frequencies (see Eqs.~\eqref{eq:Hartree_self_energy_variation},~\eqref{eq:Delta_sigma_GW_diag}, and~\eqref{eq:Delta_Sigma_offdiag}).
+While they do not contribute to the collision integrals, they are responsible for the many-body renormalization of the electronic energies and Rabi frequencies (see Eqs.(S23),(S28), and (S30) in the Supplementary Information).
 By contrast, the fourth and fifth diagrams contribute only to the collision integrals (see Eq.~\eqref{eq:elel_collision_int}) and not to quasiparticle renormalizations.

-The electron–electron collision integral is associated with two distinct scattering processes, illustrated in Fig.~\ref{fig:collisions}(c).
+The electron-electron collision integral is associated with two distinct scattering processes, illustrated in Fig.~\ref{fig:collisions}(c).
 These are two-body collisions between carriers that conserve particle number but allow energy- and momentum-exchange between the initial and final states.
 The two types of collisions are topologically different, as the momentum conservation at each node imposes different constraints on the final momenta.
 Carrier-carrier scattering is efficient at redistributing energy, as there are many possible combinations of initial and final states that satisfy energy conservation.
 However, the scattering probability, proportional to $|W_s|^2$, decreases with increasing momentum transfer $\vb{q}$.
 Thus, carrier-carrier scattering is efficient for energy redistribution, but gets weaker at large momentum transfer.